nwisbeta/github.io/pages/ref_data/ref_data_landing_page.md

 ## Introduction

-The Reference Data API enables users to retrieve NHS organisational data: in particular, to find individual organisations like a single GP practice, or a group of organisations, like all the GP practices within one health board.
+The Reference Data API enables users to retrieve NHS organizational data: in particular, to find individual organizations like a single GP practice, or a group of organizations, like all the GP practices within one health board.

 {% include note.html content="The data within the service is test data and must not be considered or used for live use.
 While the API implements the full FHIR specification, it only contains the data for 100 fictitious patient records, and some representative data." %}